Stopping Zika Before It Starts

 Getting Mosquitoes While They’re Young

-Photo credit: Ashley Thomas, Abt Associates
+Photo credit: Ashley Thomas, Abt Global

 The Zika virus is spread to people primarily through the bite of an infected Aedes aegypti mosquito.
 ZAP, beginning in Honduras, is conducting robust entomological monitoring to measure this mosquito’s density levels, feeding and resting habits, and longevity.